localnerve/html-snapshots/README.md

 ### Breaking Changes

 #### Introduced in v0.14.x
-##### Updated run method
+##### Run method return value
-The library run method no longer returns a boolean value indicating a successful start.
+The library `run` method no longer returns a boolean value indicating a successful start.
 Instead, it returns a Promise that resolves to an array of file paths to completed snapshots, or error on failure.
-The second argument, a completion callback, is now **optional** and provided for compatibility only.
+The `run` method's second argument, a completion callback, is now **optional** and provided for compatibility only.
 If you supply one, it will be called, but the Promise will also resolve, so it is not needed.

 ##### Dropped support for Node <= 0.12
 Node 4.x is now the lowest version of Node supported.
 0.12 (or less) is EOL and unsupported by this library from 0.14 on.